 - Dean of Students (presiding)

-- At least three faculty representatives selected from the Academic Standards and Issues Committee
+- At least three faculty representatives selected from the Academic Standards Committee

 - One Student Leadership Council representative